juliancorrea93/cpp-schedulers-sim/README.md

 Note to The Viewers:

-  Employers: Welcome!
+  Employers/Recruiters: Welcome!
 Thank you for taking the time to check my Github page

   Students who might seek to copy my code: Please before you copy and paste my code, think about how valuable the experience of creating a larger programming project is for your development as a professional.
 Opportunities like this project are what really aid in your growth as a programmer.
 Best of luck to you!